iridakos/iridakos.github.io/_posts/2019-04-07-dockerizing-a-rails-application.markdown

 end
 ```

 to install the adapter.
-The `pg` gem requires to have the package `libpq-dev` install on your maching.
+The `pg` gem requires to have the package `libpq-dev` installed on the machine.
 We will satisfy this requirement when building the image.

 ## Building the docker image